woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

        </NamedLayer>
      </StyledLayerDescriptor>

-In the SLD **lines 15-43** define the PointStacker rendering transformation, giving values for the transformation parameters which are appropriate for the input dataset.
-**Line 18** specifies the input dataset parameter name.
-**Line 22** specifies a cell size of 20 to aggregate the points by.
-**Lines 24-42** define the output parameters, which are obtained from internal environment variables set during rendering, as described above.
+In this SLD **lines 15-43** define the Point Stacker rendering transformation, providing values for the transformation parameters which are appropriate for the input dataset. **Line 18** specifies the input dataset parameter name. **Line 22** specifies a cell size of 30 to aggregate the points by. **Lines 24-42** define the output parameters, which are obtained from internal environment variables set during rendering, as described above.

-**Lines 44-175** define styling rules which are applied to the transformation output to produce the rendered layer.
-**Lines 44-64** define a rule for depicting a single (unstacked) point using a red triangle symbol.
-**Lines 65-123** define a rule for depicting a stacked point which has a count in the range 2 to 9.
-The points are styled as dark red circles of size 14 pixels, with a label showing the count inside them.
-**Lines 123-175**  define a rule for depicting a stacked point which has a count of 10 or greater.
-The points are styled as dark red circles of size 22 pixels, with a label showing the count inside them.
+**Lines 44-169** define styling rules which are applied to the transformation output to produce the rendered layer. **Lines 44-64** define a rule for depicting a single (unstacked) point using a red triangle symbol. **Lines 65-119** define a rule for depicting a stacked point which has a count in the range 2 to 9.
+The points are styled as dark red circles of size 14 pixels, with a label showing the count inside them. **Lines 120-169**  define a rule for depicting a stacked point which has a count of 10 or greater.
+The points are styled as dark red circles of size 22 pixels, with a label that includes the point count.